kren333/worst_case_resource_allocation_final/README.md

 ## Overview

-This repository is the official implementation of Decision-Focused Evaluation of Worst-Case Distribution Shift (UAI 2024), containing code to implement our method and perform experiments.
+This repository is the official implementation of the paper "Decision-Focused Evaluation of Worst-Case Distribution Shift" (UAI 2024).
 If you find this repository useful or use this code in your research, please cite the following paper:

 [TODO add the link to the arxiv]